 Step 2 – Specify parameters for the train

 Specify the relevant parameters for the train on each IM network involved in the path e.g.:

 - Train type, traction type, path type, supplement

 Step 3 – Estimate distance and charge

-The distance and charge are estimated for each IM network.
+The distance and charge are estimated for each IM network automatically by the system.

-There is also the option of contacting the OSS (One-Stop-Shop) of the relevant IM directly and taking a detailed look at the line section level.
+There is also the option of contacting the OSS (One-Stop-Shop) of the concerned IM directly and taking a detailed look at the line section level.